 Businesses’ conduct, whether by action or omission, can cause, contribute to or be linked with a variety of human rights abuses in their own operations or their business relationships, including global value chains.
 ECCHR views it as essential that companies be legally obliged to adequately address human rights risks – and for them to be held accountable for possible damages.

 Ten years after the UN Guiding Principles on Business and Human Rights were adopted, there is a broad recognition that companies have a responsibility to respect human rights.
 However, in practice, it is clear that this voluntary approach has not yielded the necessary results.
-Consequently, a growing number of European countries have adopted or are considering legislation mandating human rights due diligence.
+Consequently, a growing number of European countries have adopted or are considering legislation mandating human rights due diligence, among them France and Germany.
 Requiring all companies in all sectors to address the human rights risks they cause, contribute or are directly linked to can ensure robust, resilient and sustainable value chains and investments.

 On the UN level, an intergovernmental working group has been established to draft a treaty to embed the idea of mandatory human rights and environmental due diligence into a legal obligation.